Call us (403) 237- 0477

 While being a landlord may sound like a way to make revenue with little effort, success requires a business owner’s mindset.
-If you just bought your first property and are ready to promote it, read this article first to discover the main six mistakes new landlords make that cost them time, money, and peace of mind so that you can avoid them.
+If you just bought your first property and are ready to promote it, read this article first to discover the main mistakes both new and independent landlords make that cost them time, money, legal issues and peace of mind so that you can avoid them.

 1 – Inadequate Tenant Screening